AdwaitB/greco-notes/README.md

-# greco-notes
+# GRECO Notes

-Notes and Ideas for GRECO
+This is a place to add notes and ideas for the GRECO project.
+Files are added in .MD that can be rendered to PDF or HTML.